Skip to main content

 Scenario

-Office 365 Status
+Office 365 MFA Status

-Strategy Overview Status
+Strategy Overview MFA Status

 MFA assigned, user hasn't registered